hantsy/jakartaee8-starter-boilerplate/docs/03run-glassfish-eclipse.md

-# Deploying applications using Eclipse IDE
+# Deploying applications to Glassfish Server using Eclipse IDE

 Follow the following steps to deploy and run the application on Glassfish in Eclipse IDE.